microsoft/MLOpsPython/docs/getting_started.md

 ![created resources](./images/created-resources.png)

-Alternatively, you can also use a [cleaning pipeline](../environment_setup/iac-remove-environment.yml) that removes resources ctreated for this project or you can just delete a resource group in the [Azure Portal](portal.azure.com).
+Alternatively, you can also use a [cleaning pipeline](../environment_setup/iac-remove-environment.yml) that removes resources created for this project or you can just delete a resource group in the [Azure Portal](portal.azure.com).

 ### 6. Set up Build Pipeline